bolt/docs/source/content-paging.md

 </pre>

+<p class="note"><strong>Note:</strong> The parameter passed to the
+<code>pager()</code> function must be the used contenttype, and not the variable
+you've used to set the content to. </p>

 You can add an optional parameter do determine how many 'neighboring' pages are shown in the pager:

 <pre class="brush: html"> {{ pager('', 2) }} or: {{ pager('', 4) }} </pre>

 By default, Bolt will output a simple yet functional pager.
 Be sure to add some styles to your CSS to make it look right.
 These are the default rules:

 <pre class="brush: css">
 .pagination {